Ranjan Gogoi

-Born and raised in Dibrugarh, Gogoi was from a political family and he descends from the Ahom dynasty.
-His maternal grandparents were both state legislators, and his grandmother, Padma Kumari Gohain, was one of the first female MLAs and one of the first female ministers in Assam.
-His father, Kesab Chandra Gogoi served as Chief Minister of Assam for two months in 1982.
-Gogoi is the only chief justice, to have been the son of a Chief Minister.
-His mother, Shanti Priya Gogoi, was a prominent social activist, who founded an NGO named SEWA, in 2000, two years after the death of Kesab Chandra Gogoi in 1998.
-One of five children, Gogoi's four siblings, also excelled in the respective careers.
-He is also the first chief justice from Northeast India.
+Born and raised in Dibrugarh, Gogoi is from a political family and descends from the Ahom dynasty.
+His maternal grandparents were both state legislators; his grandmother, Padma Kumari Gohain, was one of the first female MLAs and one of the first female ministers in Assam.
+His father, Kesab Chandra Gogoi served as the Chief Minister of Assam for two months in 1982.
+Gogoi is the only chief justice in India to have been the son of a Chief Minister.
+His mother, Shanti Priya Gogoi, was a prominent social activist who founded an NGO, SEWA, in 2000.
+One of five children, Gogoi's four siblings also excelled in their respective careers.
+He is the first chief justice from Northeast India.
+He studied at Cotton University and later completed his higher studies at the Faculty of Law, University of Delhi.

-Gogoi studied at Cotton University and later completed his higher studies at the Faculty of Law, University of Delhi.
-He enrolled at the bar in 1978 and practised at Gauhati High Court under advocate JP Bhattacharjee.
+Gogoi enrolled at the bar in 1978 and practised at the Gauhati High Court under advocate JP Bhattacharjee.
 He began to practise independently in 1991 and became a senior counsel in 1999 at the court.
-He served as a judge of the Gauhati High Court from 2001 to 2010 and a judge of Punjab and Haryana High court from 2010 to 2011.
-He was appointed Chief Justice of Punjab and Haryana High Court in 2011 and served until 2012.
-His tenure on Punjab and Haryana High Court saw orders which questioned the CBI’s promotion of SPS Rathore, despite the Ruchika Girhotra case, as well as several other judgements.
+His tenure on the Punjab and Haryana High Court encompassed orders which questioned the CBI’s promotion of SPS Rathore, despite the Ruchika Girhotra case, as well as several other judgements.
 He was nominated to the Supreme Court in 2012 and was sworn in by S. H. Kapadia.
-Gogoi made several important and landmark judgements during his tenure including the updating of the National Register of Citizens for Assam, and the Soumya Murder case.
-He also served on the bench that created special courts to try MLAs and MPs, and ruled against the Uttar Pradesh Government law that former Chief Ministers should be allowed to occupy government bungalows.
-He was appointed Chief Justice of India in 2018 and served until 2019.
-During his tenure, he oversaw several more important judgements, including the judgement on the Ayodhya dispute and the Rafale deal, before retiring in 2019.
+Gogoi made various important judgements during his tenure including the updating of the National Register of Citizens for Assam, and the Soumya Murder case.
+He also served on the bench that created special courts to try MLAs and MPs, and ruled against the Uttar Pradesh Government law wherein former Chief Ministers are allowed to occupy government bungalows.
+He was appointed the Chief Justice of India in 2018 and served until 2019.
+During his tenure, he oversaw numerous more significant judgements, including the judgement on the Ayodhya dispute and the Rafale deal, before retiring in 2019.
 In 2020 he was nominated to the Rajya Sabha, and has served on the committee on communications and information technology, and the committee on external affairs.

-He is the third Supreme Court judge to serve the Rajya Sabha, and the first to be nominated to his seat, after Ranganath Mishra and Baharul Islam, who were elected as members of the Indian National Congress.
-He has also written an autobiography named "Justice for the Judge: An Autobiography".
-In 2019, he was listed as the third most powerful person in India.
+A pivotal figure in Indian judicial history, Gogoi's legacy is the subject of scholarly debate amongst sources.
+He has been accredited with institutional reforms and delivery on landmark judgements, most notably the 134-year old Ayodhya dispute, while his nomination to Parliament sparked national debate.
+As a judge, he was known for his "no-nonsense" approach and advocacy for greater judicial transparency and reduction in case pendency.
+Gogoi is the third Supreme Court judge to serve in the Rajya Sabha, after Ranganath Misra and Baharul Islam, and the first to be nominated to his seat.
+He published his autobiography, Justice for the Judge, in 2021, and was awarded the Assam Baibhav, the state's highest civilian award, for 2023.
+The Indian Express named him as India's third most powerful person of 2019, behind only Amit Shah and Narendra Modi.